gkhouri/the-technocopia-project.graphene-wiki/mfg/Tape-Casting.md

 ## Characterization of Graphene Tape ##
 Conductivity:
 * Ranged from 130 to 24,000 S/m depending on treatment and FGS concentration.
 2250C treated (annealed) > 1000 C treated (reduced) > no treatment.

+## Thoughts (Alex Kiselev) ##
+Although I'm a bit confused about the ambiguous wording regarding amounts of chemicals in the FGS composite slip but otherwise this paper seems repeatable.
+Tape casting is a common method for making ceramic tapes and Vorbeck seems to be the leader in graphene based materials, at least industrially.

+There are a lot of interesting aspects to this paper.
+First, if we can't use this method for making the conductive graphene on a substrate, we can probably use it with different insulating composites to create the laminating layers.
+In a PCB production line, if the lamination steps are extruding viscous composite "slip" and heating/curing it, it would be economical (Assuming the necessary curing steps are short and don't require large temperatures.
+For all intents and purposes, over 1000C is too much).

+However, to get useful conductivity out of the graphene we would have to reduce or anneal the composite at 1000C or 2250C respectively.
+This just isn't feasible for this project.
+Perhaps can be replaced with plasma curing (Does this exist?) or some flash/lithography method.
+If we can keep the solvent from evaporating over specific areas then maybe we can do an etching process with no acid and only a subsequent cleaning step to wash off the remaining composite.
+If we can come up with a composite where the binder/surfacant too can be selectively eliminated by laser or heating, that would be ideal.

+Electrodeposition of composites is also a growing field so we may be able to apply laminate that way.